 MPA Curriculum Facilitated Meeting 11.12.19

-Present: Mike Craw, Anna Rhoads, Eric Trevan, Cheryl King-Simrell, Amy Gould, Doreen Swetkis, Yoichiro Tsuzuki, Cali Ellis, Lucky Anguelov, Dhara Katz (note taker), Lesli Dalaba (observer, Dispute Resolution Center-DRC) and Mike Fraidenberg (facilitator, DRC).
+Present: Mike Craw, Anna Rhoads, Eric Trevan, Cheryl King-Simrell, Amy Gould, Doreen Swetkis, Yoichiro Tsuzuki, Cali Ellis, Lucky Anguelov, Dhara Katz (note taker), Lesli Dalaba (observer, Dispute Resolution Center-DRC) and Mike Fraidenburg (facilitator, DRC).

-Meeting Content Discussed:
+Discussion of Meeting Goals:

-Presented by Facilitator
+Options presented by Facilitator

-Get clear on goals for facilitated curriculum discussion
+Get clear on and rank-order goals for curriculum review

-Choose between three curriculum models currently on the table
+Evaluate and choose between three curriculum models currently on the table

 Flesh out these three models further and choose one model at the next meeting

-Presented by MPA Group
+Options presented by MPA Group

 Rank our goals and then do a pros and cons analysis

-Final decision
+Final decision for this meeting

-Vote on goals and models and then revisit meeting content goals presented by facilitator
+Vote on goals and then consider preliminary models

-Voting:
+Rank-ordering Goals for Curriculum Review:

 Mike Fraidenburg, asked in an email before the meeting that each MPA member come to the meeting with their shortlist of (2-4) goals “that might be good candidates for improving the MPA Program.”
 Each participating member of the MPA then taped these goals on the board.
 The facilitator asked that a few of the MPA participants rearrange the goals on the board according to categories.
-Below are the resulting categories and goals:
+Below are the resulting categories and goals (in their final rank-ordering):

 Student Centered Goals